HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   classes="big-number",
 ) }}

 Generative AI is a specialized field that focuses on processing and generating human-understandable content, including text, source code, images, videos, speech, and music. *Large Language Models* (LLMs) represent a significant component of this field.
-Trained on vast amounts of textual data, LLMs understand and generate natural language, expanding software architecture by enabling developers to process human language effectively for the first time.
+Trained on vast amounts of textual data, LLMs interpret and generate natural language, expanding software architecture by enabling developers to process human language effectively for the first time.
 Recently, Generative AI features have been integrated into established applications, including Windows, Office, and Photoshop.

 As Generative AI becomes increasingly widespread, this chapter examines its emerging trends on the web.
 Specifically, it focuses on the use of local Generative AI, enabled by "Built-in AI" and "Bring Your Own AI" approaches, the discoverability of Generative AI content via `llms.txt`, and the impact of Generative AI on content creation and source code (*AI fingerprints*).

+## Data sources

+This chapter uses not only the dataset of HTTP Archive, but also <a hreflang="en" href="https://www.npmjs.com/">npm</a> download statistics, and data provided by <a hreflang="en" href="https://chromestatus.com/">Chrome Platform Status</a> and other researchers.

+Unless otherwise noted, we refer to the July 2025 crawl of the HTTP Archive, as described in [Methodology](./methodology).
+For detecting API adoption, we scanned websites for the presence of the specific API calls in code.
+Note that this only indicates their occurrence, but not necessarily actual usage during runtime.
+Data from Chrome Platform Status always refers to the percentage of Google Chrome page loads that use a certain API at least once, across all release channels and platforms.

 ## Technology overview